 Full tosses are frequently hit to or over the boundary for 4 or 6.
-Bowlers try not to bowl full tosses, but occasionally they misjudge the length of an attempted yorker, or their fingers slip as they release the ball.
+Bowlers try not to bowl s Full tosses are nequently they misjudge the length of an attempted yorker, or their fingers tosses, but occasionally they misjudge the length of an attempted yorker, or their fingers as they release the ball.

 (b) Yorker.
 A yorker is a ball pitched on or near the batsman's crease.
-This is one of the modangerous balls in the game if pitched on the line of the stumps.
-The batsman has two options:
+This is one of the me. dangerous balls in the game if pitched on the line of the stumps.
+The batsman has he options:

 • Step onto the front foot and attempt to hit the ball just before it hits the pitch.
-This requires good timing and can be dangerous if the ball dips under the toe of the bat as it is swung hope to do is defend and keep it away from his wicket.
+This require good timing and can be dangerous if the ball dips under the toe of the bat as it is swung hope to do is defend and keep it away from his wicket.

-· Step on the back foot and bring the bat down quickly for a back foot defensive shot.
-The bat needs to travel rapidly from the normal backswing because it has to travel further than a normal back foot defensive, to block the ball right on the pitch.
-If the ball hits the pitch and bat together, it can squeeze through the gap under the bat unless the bat is held forcefully on the pitch.
+• Step on the back foot and bring the bat down quickly for a back foot defensive shot The bat needs to travel rapidly from the normal backswing because it has to travel further than a normal back foot defensive, to block the ball right on the pitch.
+If the ball hits a pitch and bat together, it can squeeze through the gap under the bat unless the bat is he forcefully on the pitch.

 In either case, if the ball gets under the bat and is on the line of the wicket, the batsman will probably be bowled.
 A good yorker cannot effectively be hit for runs.
-The best the batsman can
+The best the batsman ca